The CRM Sales Funnel Shape Snap Shot

 - By Product/Solution

 Monitoring this KPI will help determine the ratio of closed deals compared to the number of opportunities entered into the sales funnel.
-The conversion rate will help you understand the quality of your marketing funnel leads, sales person qualification skills and sales processes.
+The conversion rate will help you understand the quality of your marketing funnel leads, sales person qualification skills, and sales processes.

-For example a low opportunity closed won ratio can indicate:
+For example, a low opportunity closed-won ratio can indicate:

 - A lack of competitiveness in the market and that your value proposition or market message for the products/solutions might need work.

-- The type of lead is earlier on in the marketing funnel and is not quite ready for sales therefore may need further nurturing by marketing to weed out noise to sales
+- The type of lead is earlier on in the marketing funnel and is not quite ready for sales therefore may need further nurturing by marketing to weed out the noise to sales

-Whereas a VERY high opportunity closed won ratio can indicate:
+Whereas a VERY high opportunity closed-won ratio can indicate:

 Average Sales Cycle